-- 1. Students receiving all "A's" will be classified as A Honor Roll. - 2.
-Students receiving no other grade lower than a "B" will be classified as students A-B Honor Roll. - 3.
-All class grades are figured the same for honor roll status.
-However, only courses awarding five credits are computed in the overall student GPA. - 4.
-Honor roll lists are published in the Leigh World and district webpage.
+- i) Students receiving all "A's" will be classified as A Honor Roll. - ii) Students receiving no other grade lower than a "B" will be classified as students A-B Honor Roll. - iii) All class grades are figured the same for honor roll status.
+However, only courses awarding five credits are computed in the overall student GPA.
+An exception is made with dual credit courses.
+Regardless of number of credit hours, the grade for an approved dual credit class is figured into the overall student GPA. - iv) Honor roll lists are published in the Leigh World and district webpage.